-Source: Brazil Imperial Mint January 1850 Release:
+Source: Brazil Imperial Mint Release: January 1850

-Engraved (steel dies and, at first, copper plates) Printing: Paper:
+Printing: Engraved (steel dies and, at first, copper plates) Paper: (1) 1850-55 - thin grey, soft wove (45 microns) (2) 1855 on -- coarser, yellowish wove (55 microns)

-(1) 1850-55 -- thin grey, soft wove (45 microns) (2) 1855 on -- coarser, yellowish wove (55 microns) This issue was printed on multiple plates for 16 years.
-Due to faster than expected wear and Brazilian access to better technology, the Note:

-original copper plates were eventually replaced by steel plates.
+Note: This issue was printed on multiple plates for 16 years.
+Due to faster than expected wear and Brazilian access to better technology, the than expected wear and Brazilian access to better technology, the original copper plates were eventually replaced by steel plates.